sovity/edc-ce/extensions/edc-ui-config/README.md

 ## About this Extension

-Our [EDC UI](https://github.com/sovity/edc-ui/) requires many configuration properties which exist in the EDC Backend Context Properties.
+Our [EDC UI](https://github.com/sovity/edc-ui/) requires many configuration properties which exist in the EDC Backend.

 This extension provides an endpoint in the data management API `/edc-ui-config` which allows our EDC UI to retrieve additional `EDC_UI_` properties from the backend.

-It will pass all context properties starting with `edc.ui.` in general.
+It will pass all config properties starting with `edc.ui.` in general.

 It will build `EDC_UI_` properties from backend properties where possible.

 This excludes the Data Management API Endpoint URL and API keys or other sensitive data.